faraz9993/All_EIC_DevOps_Training/Day_35_Task.md

 # Day 35:

+### In this task, I have deployed a Kubernetes application on AWS EC2 instances and set up a monitoring stack using Prometheus and Grafana.
+This project is designed to test the knowledge of deploying and configuring monitoring solutions in a Kubernetes environment on AWS

 ### For this task, First of all, I created 3 EC2 instances.
 One for control plane which was t2.medium and a couple for data plane which were t2.micro.

 ![alt text](images/Day_35_Images/Image_1)